nenves/MCW-Cognitive-services-and-deep-learning/Hands-on lab/HOL step-by step - Cognitive services and deep learning.md

 	![The image shows the Start Notebook Server Icon and highlights the area to select.](images/az_nb_setup/02.png 'Start Notebook Server Icon')

-3. Navigate to the `> MCW-Cognitive-services-and-deep-learning > Hands-on lab > notebooks` folder where you will find all your labfiles.
+3. Navigate to the `> MCW-Cognitive-services-and-deep-learning > Hands-on lab > notebooks` folder where you will find all your lab files.

 	![Jupyter notebook interface showing the folder where the lab files are present.](images/az_nb_setup/03.png 'Jupyter Notebooks Folder')